Photo Gallery

 Church in Plaza San Pedro Clava

-Waiting outside the naval museum to go in
+Waiting outside the navel museum to go in

 La India Catalina, a young girl, and daughter of a native chief, was taken prisoner by a Spanish Captain not far from Cartagena.
 She was sold as an orphan to a high ranking Spanish official who baptised and educated her, raising her as if she was his own.
 She fell in love with a Captain who promised to bring her to her homeland again.
 He took her back with the knowledge that she was fluent in both Spanish and the native tongue, when he came to found the city of Cartagena, and conquer and plunder the tribes living nearby.
 Catalina was 26 years old when she arrived.
 Although Heredia used her as an interpreter in his successful campaigns to subjugate the natives, the death toll probably would have been higher had Catalina not been present.